 - Finely grated zest of 1 large lemon

 - Preheat oven to 180°C fan and place 8 muffin cases in a muffin tray.

 - In a mixing bowl whisk the eggs, syrup and sugar until pale and fluffy and almost 3 times in volume (takes anywhere from 5 – 10 minutes so we advise using an electric whisk) .

 - Carefully fold in the lemon zest and sieve the flour and baking powder a little at a time into the beaten egg mixture and fold in carefully with a metal spoon, keep doing this in little bits to prevent lumps and knocking out too much air.

 - Evenly distribute the batter between the muffin cases.

 - Bake in the centre of the oven for 30 – 35 minutes or until golden and a skewer comes out clean.
 Leave to cool for 5 minutes in the tin.

 - Transfer to a cooling rack and cool completely before slicing.

-When ready to eat slice the sponge in half and spread 1 teaspoon lemon curd and squirt a small amount of light squirty cream and enjoy. (make sure to add the syns of the lemon curd and cream).
-Alternatively to keep the syns lower simply whisk a little quark with the sherbet lemon syrup and spread that in the middle instead.
+- When ready to eat slice the sponge in half and spread 1 teaspoon lemon curd and squirt a small amount of light squirty cream and enjoy.
+Alternatively for a healthier option simply whisk a little quark with the sherbet lemon syrup and spread that in the middle instead.